jacobgil/pytorch-grad-cam/README.md

 # In this example grayscale_cam has only one image in the batch:
 grayscale_cam = grayscale_cam[0, :]
 visualization = show_cam_on_image(rgb_img, grayscale_cam, use_rgb=True)

+# You can also get the model outputs without having to re-inference
+model_outputs = cam.outputs
 ```

 ----------